callhaxnewb/chatbot-backend/README.md

 - Google Gemini API for powering our AI responses
 - MongoDB Atlas for database hosting
 - Vercel for seamless deployment

+## Disclaimer

+The deployed links do not work as of yet, will be working to get them up and running in the near future!